-Before a student may enroll in nursing courses they complete the following.
-Colorado law requires all persons who have direct contact with vulnerable persons, including patients in health care facilities, must submit to a criminal background check and drug screening.
+Before a student may enroll in nursing courses they must complete the following:

+Colorado law requires all persons who have direct contact with vulnerable persons, including patients in health care facilities, to submit a criminal background check and drug screen.
 All students admitted to the CSU-Pueblo Nursing program must have a drug screen and fingerprint background check by the Pueblo County Sheriff's Office located at CSU-Pueblo prior to beginning the nursing major (House bill 97-1084).

-All students must be currently certified in CPR (Health Care Provider-C) carry professional liability insurance, must have a student health physical form filed with the Student Health Services and must have all immunizations current, including Hepatitis B and a TB test.
+- 2. All students must be currently certified in CPR (Health Care Provider-C). - 3.
+Carry Professional liability insurance. - Must have a student health physical form filed with the Student Health Services and must have all immunizations current, including the Hepatitis B series and a 2 step TB test.